Apache Tutorials for Beginners

 [root@amsterdam ~]# yum install httpd

-The apache source tarball could be converted into an rpm file using the following command.
+The Apache source tarball can be converted into an rpm file using the following command.

 [root@amsterdam ~]# rpmbuild -tb httpd-2.4.x.tar.bz2

-It is mandatory to have -devel package installed on your server for creating .rpm file from source.
+It is mandatory to have the -devel package installed on your server for creating an .rpm file from source.

-Once you convert the source file into an rpm installer, you could use the following command to install Apache.
+Once you convert the source file into an rpm installer, you can use the following command to install Apache.

 [root@amsterdam ~]# rpm -ivh httpd-2.4.4-3.1.x86_64.rpm

-After the installation the server does not start automatically, in order to start the service, you have to use any of the following command on Fedora, CentOs or Red Hat.
+After the installation, the server does not start automatically.
+In order to start the service, you have to use any of the following commands on Fedora, CentOS, or Red Hat.

 [root@amsterdam ~]# /usr/sbin/apachectl start